mertcdev/Opencore-HP-Omen-15-2021-AMD/README.md

 ## What's working/not working
 * Everything works except video output since all video ports are connected to nVidia.
-* Built-in Mic and 3.5mm jack microphone output not working.
+* Built-in Mic works with AMDMicrophone.kext and 3.5mm jack microphone output not working.
 (General issue with AppleALC.)

 ## CinebenchR23
 ![Image of Cinebench]